klonyyy/MCUViewer/README.md

 ## Installation

 Linux:
-Download the *.deb package and install it using:
+1. Download the *.deb package and install it using:
 `sudo apt install ./STMViewer-x.y.z-Linux.deb`
 All dependencies should be installed and you should be ready to go.

 Windows:
+1. Install GDB (the easiest way is to install using [MinGW](https://www.mingw-w64.org))
-Download and run the installer.
+2. Download and run the STMViewer installer.
 Make sure the ST-link is in "STM32 Debug + Mass Storage + VCP" mode as for some reason "STM32 Debug + VCP" throws libusb errors on Windows.
 This needs further investigation.

 ## Quick Start